 Prof. Dietrich Leder, KHM Köln

-The goal of punktfilm Anna Ditges is to create content-relevant and artistically independent films for television and cinema.
+The goal of punktfilm Anna Ditges is to create content-relevant and artistically independent films and series for streaming services, television and cinema.
 At the centre stand cultural, social and political themes which are told personally and authentically by means of individual fates.

 Productions by punktfilm Anna Ditges: